cdaley95/CS2450J-Project/readme.md

 - Select file to execute.
 - Click the `Run Program` file.
 The application will then follow the instructions in the instruction file and display its contents to the console.
 - Clicking the `Update` button will update the accumulator and the pointer with the values in the pointer and accumulator.
 Pressing enter in the accumulator and pointer fields does the same thing.
-- Clicking the `Step` button will run one instruction per click.
+- Clicking the `Step Program` button will run one instruction per click.
+- Clicking the `Reset` button will clear the console and reset the pointer and accumulator.
+- Clicking `Clear Console` will clear the content stored in the console.